All CAP's Grants

 CAP and FUNDERS MISSION:

 The GAP Grant is part of New York State Council on the Arts (NYSCA) Statewide Community Regrant (SCR) program, along with our Artist in Community Grant, and our Arts Education Grant.
 SCR makes exemplary arts programming available to geographically, ethnically, and racially diverse segments of the State's population, and to support the continued development of local cultural resources responsive to community cultural needs.
-This program is made possible with public funds from both NYSCA and Tompkins County.

 WHO CAN APPLY: